ejplugge/com.the_tinkering.wk/README.md

 ## Preparing to build the code

+NOTE: The required fields in Identification.java and strings.xml have changed!
+Please refer to the sample files to see what has changed.

 Before you can build this code, you will have to provide two files containing identification information for the app.
 This is because the open source license covering this app's code does not cover the name I gave the app, and it also doesn't cover my name.
 See the file